(COVID-19 and your wedding – last updated on 8th January 2021. Further updates as and when there are any changes to government advice/legislation).

 Will you still photograph our wedding?

-Once weddings are allowed to take place, we can of course be there to photograph them.
-If your wedding is going ahead and following the above linked guidelines (as well as any localised lockdown measures) we can also be there.
+Outside of a full lockdown, if your wedding is able to go ahead and follows the above linked guidelines (as well as any localised tier measures) we can also be there.
 Please note that we are unable to photograph events that will not be adhering to these guidelines.
 We wouldn’t be covered under our insurance, and in all honesty we don’t believe it’s safe for you or us!

 Nothing else has changed and your contract with us remains the same, with the same payment deadlines.
 However, we’re also happy to discuss reduced coverage, if necessary (micro weddings are the new normal!) and any other changes to your plans.
 Just drop us a line.